Python Try Except: Examples And Best Practices

 try.. except.. else.. finally

-As demonstrated in the illustration, we can create a code block by starting with a try statement.
+As the illustration demonstrates, we can create a code block by starting with a try statement.
 This means: try to run this code, but an exception might occur.

 After our try block, one or more except blocks must follow.
 This is where the magic happens.
 These except blocks can catch an exception, as we usually call this.
 In fact, many other programming languages use a statement called catch instead of except.
 Each except block can handle a specific type of exception.

 Remember: classes are hierarchical.
-For that reason, exceptions are too.
-Hence, except blocks must go from most specific, like a ZeroDivisionError, to less specific, like an ArithmeticError.
+For that reason, exceptions are hierarchical as well.
+Hence, except blocks must go from the most specific, like a ZeroDivisionError, to less specific, like an ArithmeticError.

-To demonstrate this, imagine what happens when we would start with an except block that catches Exception.
-This first block would catch basically everything, because most exceptions inherit from this one, rendering the other except blocks useless.
+To demonstrate this, imagine what happens when we start with an except block that catches Exception.
+This first block would catch everything because most exceptions inherit from this one, rendering the other except blocks useless.

 Now let’s first go back to raising an exception.
 When an exception is raised, the exception handler that’s able to handle the exception can be nearby, but it can also be in a different module.
-What’s important to realize, is that Python won’t just scan your code at random for an exception handler.
+What’s important to realize is that Python won’t just scan your code randomly for an exception handler.
 Instead, the handler should be somewhere in the call stack.

 Please forget about else and finally for now.
 I’ll explain them in detail further down in this article.
-We first need to discuss call stacks, to truly understand how an exception finds its way to an exception handler.
+We first need to discuss call stacks to understand how an exception finds its way to an exception handler.

 Call stack